suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 Tracks form the central concept within the MoQ Transport protocol for delivering media.
-A Track identifies the namespace and the authorization scope under which MoQ Media objects
+A Track identifies the namespace and the authorization scope under which MoQTransport objects
 {{objects}} are delivered.

-A track is a transform of a Source Media Stream {{!RFC7656}} using a specific encoding process, a set of parameters for that encoding, and possibly an encryption process.
+A track is a transform of a uncompresss media using a specific encoding process, a set of parameters for that encoding, and possibly an encryption process.

 The MoQTransport is designed to transport tracks.

 Tracks have the following properties: